XxDaShTixX/PDFMultiTool/CONTRIBUTING.md

   * Please let us know if you plan to work on an open issue so that no duplicate work is being done.
 * You can work on whatever you think might be a cool feature to add to the project.

-Either way, I look forward to your contributions.
+Either way, we look forward to your contributions.

 ### How do I start?
 * [Create a fork of this project](https://help.github.com/articles/fork-a-repo/).